-Carrying out searches is crucial when buying a property.
+Carrying out the correct conveyancing searches is crucial for reducing the risk when buying a property.

 Local Authority Search

 - Road or rail works that are happening soon

 - Some environmental factors such as ground contamination or whether the property is in a radon gas area

 - Charges or restrictions such as tree preservation orders, listed building status and so on.